josephsl/addonUpdater/readme.md

 * Not all add-ons come with development releases.
 If you are not getting updates after choosing to install development versions of an add-on, switch to stable channel for affected add-ons.
 * On some systems (particularly computers joined to a corporate domain), add-on update check functionality may not work properly, therefore add-on updates must be downloaded manually.

+## Version 22.02

+* NVDA 2021.3 or later is required.
+* On Windows 10, add-on update toast notifications are localized.

 ## Version 22.01

 * NVDA 2021.2 or later is required.